The Cyclades

 GETTING THERE

 The Cycladic islands are well connected and easy to get to.
-Those with airports you can fly into from Athens include Milos, Mykonos, Naxos, Santorini and Paros.
+Islands with airports you can fly into from Athens include Milos, Mykonos, Naxos, Santorini and Paros.
 The more well-established islands like Santorini and Mykonos also offer direct connections from major cities in Europe (e.g. Rome, London, Paris) in summer.
-Otherwise, all of its inhabited islands are served by ferries that predominantly depart from Piraeus port.
+Otherwise, all of its inhabited islands are served by ferries that predominantly depart from Piraeus port (Rafina port is a smaller alternative) in Athens.

 Spend at least four to seven days on each island before venturing off to the next.
 In general, we find that a trip of two islands a comfortable number when travelling with baby for a more relaxing journey.